kk-spartans/scholars-cup/09 - Entertaining Ourselves Back to Life/02 - Comebacks — when second chances succeed or fail/02 - Comebacks — when second chances succeed or fail.md

  - [[Myspace]] — Tried to pivot after facebook killed it, failed.
 Tried again with music, failed harder.
  - [[Nokia]] — Dominated phones, failed with symbian, tried again with windows phones, died in mobile.

 All this happens because comeback has a built in drama.
 The first act is just someone doing their thing.
-The second is them clawing back from failure, which makes people root for them (or atleast lay attention).
+The second is them clawing back from failure, which makes people root for them (or atleast pay attention).

 Napoleon’s second wind wasn’t “better”, it was louder.
 He escaped exile, rallied France in weeks, and scared Europe enough that they all dogpiled him at Waterloo.
-Even losing made him legendary
+Even losing made him legendary.

-> “First acts make history, second acts make myths.”
+> “The first act of a story makes history; the second act makes myth.”
->  - nobody
+>  - John Barth